 Thanks to the omega fatty acids and antioxidants in this oil, moringa oil can actually help soothe inflammation and wounded skin.
 Robinson says that the vitamins E, A, and C in moringa oil can help heal active lesions, cuts, and burns.
-One study found that nanofibers with moringa extracts had better wound healing than those without.
-Consider moringa oil the new Neosporin.
+One study found that nanofibers with moringa extracts had better wound healing3 than those without.

 It may help control eczema and psoriasis flare-ups.

 If you suffer from skin conditions like eczema or psoriasis, you know how much of a pain (an annoyance) flare-ups can be.
 While there is no cure for these at this time, being smart about the topicals you use can help with the symptoms.
-"Moringa oil has antimicrobial properties making it a good choice for patients suffering from eczema flares that might be on the verge of infection," Robinson says.
-Moringa oil is also an emollient: It softens the skin by filling in micro-cracks, so it’s a great soothing option for inflamed patches of skin, as well as minor cuts, burns, and scrapes.
+"Moringa oil has antimicrobial properties making it a good choice for patients suffering from eczema flares," Robinson says.
+Moringa oil is also an emollient: It softens the skin by filling in micro-cracks, so it’s a great soothing option for inflamed patches of skin.

 It soothes dry cuticles and hands.

-If you want to practice better nail health, properly hydrated cuticles are a must.
+If you want to practice better nail and hand health, properly hydrated cuticles are a must.
 "Moringa oil is great for dry, cracked cuticles," Robinson says.
-"It nourishes and prevents infection and irritation from outside pathogens."
+"It nourishes and prevents irritation from outside pathogens."
 But while you're there, don't just focus on the cuticles: you can rub this hydrating oil all over your hands for a deep hydrating treatment, cuticles included.